yellowdeltarune/yellowdeltarune/README.md

 <img width="536" height="667" alt="image" src="https://github.com/user-attachments/assets/79c56b6c-3ee1-4f99-a704-a007ebacacff" />
 <img width="530" height="274" alt="image" src="https://github.com/user-attachments/assets/b33820bf-86fd-4826-b803-2c603619a2e8" />

+This also means they get people to stalk others accounts, so.. like this doesn't rlly look good!!

 so please don't go out of ur way to message ur friend telling them how i blocked you kris, if you're even like reading this or if their friend is, you handled this poorly. <3

 - - -